networknext/next/docs/source/hosting_in_google_cloud.rst

 Network Next is capable of automatically detecting which google zone your server is running in.

-To use this autodetection, simply pass in a datacenter of "" to _next_server_create_ when you run on GCP.

-Also, make sure that NEXT_DATACENTER environment variable is not set, as this will override whatever datacenter string you pass in.
+To use this autodetection, simply pass in a datacenter of "" to _next_server_create_ when you run on AWS, while making sure that NEXT_DATACENTER environment variable is also not set, as it overrides whatever datacenter string you pass in.

 The mapping from google cloud zone to datacenter string is as follows: